-During the 1915-1916 winter season, 336 Beacon was the home of Maria Sleeper’s son and daughter-in-law, Stephen and Eliza (Cushing) Sleeper.
+During the 1915-1916 winter season, 336 Beacon was the home of Maria Sleeper’s son and daughter-in-law, Stephen and Elisa (Cushing) Sleeper.
 They most recently had lived at 12 West Cedar.

-By the 1916-1917 winter season, Stephen and Eliza Sleeper had moved to 465 Beacon and Maria Sleeper was once again living at 336 Beacon.
+By the 1916-1917 winter season, Stephen and Elisa Sleeper had moved to 465 Beacon and Maria Sleeper was once again living at 336 Beacon.
 She died in July of 1917.
-Francis R. Bangs et al, trustees, continued to be shown as the owners on the 1917 Bromley map.

-By the 1917-1918 winter season, Stephen and Eliza Sleeper had moved back to 336 Beacon.
+By the 1917-1918 winter season, Stephen and Elisa Sleeper had moved back to 336 Beacon.
 They continued to live there in 1919, but then moved temporarily to 225 Beacon.

 By the 1921-1922 winter season, they were joined at 336 Beacon by Miss Edith Russell Chesebrough.
 She continued to live there during the 1923-1924 season, but moved thereafter to 128 Chestnut.